Log In

 • Don’t make unnecessary credit applications

 RentPay’s digital wallet gives you more control, flexibility and choice in how you pay rent.
-One of the great features worth considering is Scorebuilder.
+One of the great optional features worth considering is Scorebuilder.

 Each month you have the Scorebuilder feature, we report your account status to one of Australia’s largest credit reporting bodies.